List of birds of Mississippi

 Society Bird Records Committee (MBRC).
 As of March 2018, there were 426 species on the official list.
 Of them, 22 are classed as casual as defined below, 90 are classed as accidental, and four were introduced to North America.
 Two species are extinct; two others are considered extirpated by the MBRC and might also be extinct.
+An additional accidental species has been added from another source.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 Unless otherwise noted, all species listed below are considered to occur regularly in Mississippi as permanent residents, summer or winter visitors, or migrants.
 The following tags have been used to annotate some species: